 Global Coach for Executives & Academics

 As a Coach, I connect with people in real conversations about real issues to take stock, take charge, and then take action.
 I’ve lived as an expat for over 40 years in the UK, USA, Indonesia, and Taiwan.
-As expats, we are spread out all over the globe with many have parents in one country, children in another, our workplace in a third, and often family members holding different national passports.
-In the era of Covid-19, the majority of us are now sheltering in place at home, working as professionals, being primary caregivers, teachers, and cleaners all rolled into one.
-Separation and inability to travel add to the worry, stress, and anxiety.
-How do we maintain a high level mental fitness to react positively and not overwhelmed and isolated all the time?
+As expats, we are spread out all over the globe with many having parents in one country, children in another, our workplace in a third, and often family members holding different national passports.
+In the era of Covid-19, the majority of us have been sheltering in place at home, continuing working as professionals, and acting as teachers, caregivers, and cleaners all rolled into one.
+Separation and inability to travel add to the worry, stress, isolation, anxiety, and a strange sense of isolation.
+How do we maintain a high level mental fitness to react positively and not overwhelmed all the time?
 I’m a personal and professional development coach working with expats to master their constant transitions through roles, cultures, and locales.